Ohio Legal Sports Betting Overview

 Ohio Lottery Locations

-Although the Ohio Casino Commission officially manages sports betting in Ohio, the Ohio Lottery will soon begin licensing sports betting kiosks in bars and restaurants around Ohio.
+Although the Ohio Casino Commission officially manages sports betting in Ohio, the Ohio Lottery has begun licensing sports betting kiosks in bars and restaurants around Ohio.
 Type C licenses will only be available for establishments in Ohio with Class D1 (beer only), Class D2 (wine and mixed drinks only), or Class D5 (full bar) liquor permits.

 Off-Track and Stadium Betting Locations